utilyre/condot/README.md

 ### Linux x86_64

-To build the project, follow the steps below:
+To build the project for Linux x86_64 targets, follow the steps below:

 1. Install the [development dependencies required by raylib](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#dependencies).